 As climate change increases farming risks, what interventions help women to adapt?
 A comprehensive approach focused on building women’s resilience and empowerment may be a viable way to enhance general household food security, better nutrition and reduced poverty.

 This ALL-IN research project led by Makerere University in Uganda seeks to transform and improve women smallholders’ empowerment in agriculture and their resilience to agricultural shocks.
 The project employs a mixed methods approach that draws on expertise from economics, agriculture, social anthropology and gender studies.
-The project takes place in Uganda districts with high levels of poverty, poor nutritional outcomes and a high risk of agricultural shocks.
+The project takes place in the Alebtong and Insingiro districts in Uganda, both of which have high levels of poverty, poor nutritional outcomes and a high risk of agricultural shocks.

 The project begins with qualitative research with men and women farmers, community leaders, policy makers and technical staff to understand the local concepts of women’s empowerment and the agricultural shocks women face.
 The team is measuring women’s empowerment with pro-WEAI, which was developed by the International Food Policy Research Institute (IFPRI) with support from USAID to standardize field research on women’s empowerment in agriculture while providing flexibility to adapt to local contexts.

 The team is also testing a suite of interventions that help women respond effectively to agricultural shocks.
-The interventions include (1) an input package of seed for stress-tolerant and nutrient-rich crop varieties and fertilizer; (2) training on climate-smart agriculture technologies and practices, business skills, gender transformative approaches; and (3) weather-based index insurance to mitigate the risk of crop failure.
+The interventions include (1) an input package of seed for stress-tolerant and nutrient-rich crop varieties and fertilizer made available via a revolving fund to enhance sustainability and (2) training on climate-smart agriculture technologies and practices, business skills and gender transformative approaches, all primarily targeted at women.